How We'll Work Together

 You can expect my fees to be market rate or higher for someone of my caliber.
-Typically, we establish my fees in a written contract with my parent corporation, Thrive Media Consortium, Inc., but in cases where we haven't established a full contractual relationship, I still invoice for my time.
+Typically, we establish my fees in a written contract with my parent corporation, Thrive Media Collaborative, Inc., but where we haven't established a full contractual relationship, I still invoice for my time.
 Invoices come from my corporation, too, and, to prevent payment disputes,* reflect the payment terms agreed upon between us in writing or stated on this page.

 Sometimes, we discover during this process that we are not a fit for one another.
 So, we reserve the mutual right to decline to work with each other.
-Also, the policies and procedures identified here may not include all those necessary for Thrive Media Consortium to work with a specific firm.
+Also, the policies and procedures identified here may not include all those necessary for Thrive Media Collaborative to work with a specific firm.